adokter/vol2birdR/cran-comments.md

-# vol2birdR 1.1.0
+# vol2birdR 1.1.1
-* change messages to Rcpp messages that can be suppressed in R
+* fixes a bug in the decoding of a user-specified cluttermap